-Theft
+Theft Policy

 It is the expectation of the university that all campus citizens respect the property of the university as well as property belonging to other campus citizens.
+Attempted or actual removal of personal or university property from the owner's possession or premises without prior permission is prohibited.

-Firearms and Fireworks
+Firearms and Fireworks Policy